 A copy of the signed PISC will be given to the parent for their records.
-The original copy will be filed in the Investigator Site File (ISF), a copy filed in the participant's medical notes and a further copy should be sent to the CTU via secure email or post within 7 days of completion, and separately to pseudonomised trial documents.
+The original copy will be filed in the Investigator Site File (ISF), a copy filed in the participant's medical notes and a further copy should be sent to the CTU via secure email to Ictc_Consents@liverpool.ac.uk within 7 days of completion, and separately to pseudonomised trial documents.
 A record of the consent process must also be documented in the participant's medical notes.